Community Festivals Fund

 - Multi-day Festivals - 100% funding up to £2,000

 Festival activities must take place over two or more consecutive days and have a common theme.
 Each day must contain activities lasting more than 3 hours per day.

 Applications can be made online at Council Funding Hub

-The scheme will operate on a rolling basis until 31 January 2022 or before this date if the budget has been fully allocated.
+The scheme will operate on a rolling basis from 12noon on Monday 18 July 2022 to 31 January 2023 or before this date if the budget has been fully allocated.